tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 }
 ```

-and then create the policy itself and validate that it has been created correctly
+then create the policy itself and validate that it has been created correctly.
 ```shell
 $ aws iam create-role --role-name execute-lambda --assume-role-policy-document file://trust-policy.json
 $ aws iam get-role --role-name execute-lambda